Turaev-Viro invariants and cabling operations: Introduction

 \end{thm}

 Theorem \ref{mainthm} has notable applications to existing conjectures.
 In general, the Turaev--Viro invariants are difficult to compute; however, there is interest in the relationship between their $r$-asymptotic behavior and classical invariants of 3-manifolds.
-Chen and Yang \cite{chen2018volume} conjectured that the growth rate of the Turaev--Viro invariants for hyperbolic manifolds is the manifold's hyperbolic volume.
-The authors also provided computational evidence for the conjecture in \cite{chen2018volume}.
+Chen and Yang \cite{chen2018volume} conjectured that the growth rate of the Turaev--Viro invariants for hyperbolic manifolds is related to the manifold's hyperbolic volume.
+They also provided computational evidence for the conjecture in \cite{chen2018volume}.

 This conjecture should be compared to the well-known conjectures of Kashaev \cite{KashaevVolConj} and Murakami-Murakami \cite{MurakamiMurakamiVolConj} relating the Kashaev and colored Jones invariants of hyperbolic link complements to their hyperbolic volumes.
 Detcherry and Kalfagianni \cite{detcherry2019gromov} restated the Turaev--Viro invariant volume conjecture more generally in terms of the simplicial volume for manifolds which are not necessarily hyperbolic.
 In order to state the conjecture, we will first introduce a slightly weaker condition for the growth rate of the Turaev--Viro invariants.